imofftoseethewizard/plguile3/README.md

 ## Roadmap

 The scope of the 1.0 release is detailed below.

-The 0.19.x versions will normalize error messages and properly trap and report errors from Guile.
-Testing will be expanded from just the happy path to include corner, edge, and adversarial cases.

-At version 0.20.0 the extension will be functionally complete.
-This will be the alpha release.

 The 0.21.x versions will reorganize, refactor, refine, and document plguile3.c and plguile3.scm.